rebeccaalpert/comp112project/README.md

 * When new chatrooms are added, sockets are used to update the list of available chatrooms for everyone until they refresh
 * When a user creates a new chatroom, they're redirected to the new chatroom
 * Messages are stored in the database and users are shown prior messages when they navigate to a channel
-* Users are stored in the database, but I haven't implemented a list of active users yet (the current Active Users box is a lie)
+* Users are stored in the database and the currently active users for each channel are displayed for each
+* When new users join a chatroom, sockets are used to update the list of active users for everyone until they refresh
 * If a user tries to access a chatroom that doesn't exist, they're redirected to the general chatroom

 To do:
-* List of active users
 * Chatroom deletion

 To run the program: